janis-commerce/api-list/README.md

 This lib also exports some value mappers (to use as `valueMapper`) so you don't need to implement them yourself.

-> :warning: `startOfTheDayMapper` and `endOfTheDayMapper` are now deprecated.
+> :warning: Warning `startOfTheDayMapper` and `endOfTheDayMapper` are now deprecated.
 See [migration guide](docs/deprecations/001-start-and-end-of-day-filter-mapper.md).

 <details>
 	<summary>They are explained here with examples:</summary>